Glaze Chemistry Workshop with Kathryn Hillier - Santa Monica

 If you would like to work on cone 5 glazes in this course, we can help -- please email firstname.lastname@example.org after enrolling to let us know.

 Cancellations made 4 or more days before the date of class will be refunded.
 For cancellations made fewer than 4 full days, but more than 24 hours before the start time, a 50% refund or 50% credit toward another class or workshop will be issued.
-We cannot provide refunds or credits for cancellations or rescheduling requests made fewer than 24 hours before the start time of class, if you miss your class, or arrive too late to participate.
+We cannot provide refunds or credits for cancellations or rescheduling requests made fewer than 24 hours before the course begins, if you miss class, or arrive too late to participate.

 Our classes are for adults.
 If you have a child under 18 interested in taking a class, please contact us before enrolling.